akshatarora130/AutoDev/round1_abstract.md

 All agents communicate through a **centralized Event Bus** (Redis Pub/Sub).
 Agents publish events (e.g., "tasks_created", "code_approved") and subscribe to relevant topics.
 The Orchestrator manages a story-level queue for sequential story processing (one story at a time) and task-level queues enabling parallel processing of independent tasks within each story while respecting dependencies.

+### Story Isolation & Redis Scope (New)
+- After subdivision, the orchestrator **selects one story at a time** for execution.
+- Redis tracks **only the active story and its subtasks** to minimize contention and simplify recovery.
+- Subtasks within the active story run in parallel where dependencies allow; the next story is loaded only after all subtasks pass code review and tests.
+- When Redis is empty, the orchestrator pulls all stories from the database, sorts by priority, and if multiple stories share the same priority, an LLM tie-breaker chooses the next story based on downstream dependencies and impact.

 ---

 ## Mandatory Workflow Diagram